threefoldtech/web3gw/manual/src/threelang/tfgrid/peertube.md

-# Peertube Namespace
+# Peertube actions

-- To deploy a peertube instance, use the Peertube namespace.
+- To deploy a peertube instance, use the Peertube actions.

 ## Create Operation